International Baccalaureate Diploma Programme

 SJI admits students from both SJI and other secondary schools via two routes:

 1) Joint Admissions Exercise (JAE)

 Admission into the SJI IBDP is primarily via the JAE which is conducted by the Ministry of Education (MOE).
 It is based on the student’s GCE ‘O’ Level L1R5 Aggregate Score.
-Accordance with the guidelines provided by MOE, Secondary 4 SJI students will not receive bonus point for being an affiliated School.
+In accordance with the guidelines provided by MOE, SJI's Secondary 4 OP students will not receive bonus points for being an affiliated School.
 Bonus points for CCA and Higher Mother Tongue are applicable for admission.

 2) Direct School Admission (DSA)